 Then came 2016, when America culminated it’s 26 year descent into right wing insanity by doing the absurdly impossible — electing Donald Trump!

-An interesting aspect of the German dual nationality law is that people like me are citizens from birth, even though that has no practical effect until you document your status.
+An interesting aspect of the German dual nationality law is that people like me are citizens from birth, even though that has no practical effect until they document their status.
 So now, with Trump the president-elect, I’m suddenly looking for a possible place to jump if the US as we know it comes to an end.
-More important, once I prove my citizenship, it means my two children were also born German citizens.
-Discussing this with them, they made it clear this was of great interest to them.
+More important, once I prove my citizenship, it means my two children can show they were also born German citizens.
+When asked, they made it clear this was of great interest to them.
 German passports would give them the right to live, work, or study in the EU without having to ask for permission.

 So then in 2017, I seriously got to work.
 I started collecting documents.
 With great help from my genealogy-expert sister, I figured out what towns and churches might be holding long forgotten records.
 I ordered some from Germany, others from the US, sent fees in Euros, and painstakingly built up the collection (most of the pain came as I sent money over and over) .
 The ones regarding my grandparents were particularly hard to get and remained an issue.

 I had begun emailing a staff member of the German consulate in NY about various details: did he have a list of certified translators I could contact, did the back side of documents need to be translated, etc. After a long set of exchanges, he abruptly said, “Here at the consulate, we have the authority to issue German passports.
 Your case is straightforward, so we can issue one for you with only proof of your father’s German-ness and an interview in Manhattan.
 We don’t need certifications or translations, If you follow the other procedure, which is processed in Berlin, it can take years.
 A passport is proof of citizenship and we can issue it in weeks.”